BUSINESS EXIT PLANNING

 Liquidate the business

-SBA says that 80% of small businesses exit through liquidation.
-Is this what you want?
+The SBA says that 80% of small businesses exit through liquidation.
+We are sure that is not what you want for your business!

 The Exit Planning process is a multi-disciplinary team approach, with the following involved in the process: